Introduction to Operating Systems

 - Laptop speakers and alarms should be set to mute or off before coming to class.

-- All Facebook, email, IM, etc MUST be turned off during class.
+- All games, social media, email, IM, etc MUST be turned off during class.
 If you engage in unauthorized communication or entertainment during class (e.g. surfing the web, instant messaging, playing games, etc.), you will be asked to leave.
 Repeat offenders will be dropped from the class.
 If this activity occurs during an exam or quiz, it constitutes academic dishonesty (see following).

-- Mobile phones and pagers (does anyone still use them?) are to be turned OFF and will not be used under any circumstance during the class period.
+- Mobile phones and pagers (does anyone still use pagers?) are to be turned OFF and will not be used under any circumstance during the class period.

 I do occasionally make mistakes, as do TAs and graders.
 If you think we made a mistake when grading an assignment, quiz, or exam, you should email me, with detailed justification, within one week of the date the grades are available.
 If you don't, your original grade will stand.